outboardphp/wake/README.md

 1. Logging
    - Tukio lets you pass a PSR-3 logger as a second constructor parameter when creating a dispatcher.
      In short, this means the dispatcher has special awareness of the logger and handles it in a unique way.
-   - Venue's dispatcher doesn't treat loggers differently than anything else.
+   - Wake's dispatcher doesn't treat loggers differently than anything else.
 In fact, it's up to you to create listeners that interact with a logger based on your needs.
      - For example, if you want to log all events, you would create a listener that typehints `stdClass`, call the logger inside, and pass that listener to the dispatcher.